Whatever industry a business belongs to, workplace safety and health is an issue that should never be set aside and should always be prioritised.

 From spills of engine oils and hazardous chemicals to injuries caused by mistakes in handling mechanical tools in the repair shop, accidents can happen anytime.

 You may not expect to see containers filled with hazardous chemicals in an auto repair shop, but they are there.
 Different hazardous substances are needed for special repairs that require replacing harmful liquids in the engine parts.

 If the workers get exposed to these chemicals, that can present a serious health issue.
-Those that work in the automotive industry are aware of these risks, but the cases of exposure still happen.
+Those that work in the automotive industry are aware of these risks and take care, but the cases of exposure still happen.

 Another way auto mechanics can become exposed to these harmful chemicals is when the engine parts that contain these toxic chemicals start to experience wear and tear.

 This causes the harmful chemicals to be released into the environment thereby polluting the air.
 The worst part is – this release can remain entirely undetected until it’s too late.

 Poor ventilation structure for an automotive workplace is can cause extremely dangerous issues with the workshop air quality.
 There is no escape from harmful gases or floating asbestos that might be released into the air while the mechanics are at work.

 In this way, the concentration of these toxins rises and the workers are affected.
 The effects of unsafe exposure can manifest immediately or over a period of time.

 Inadequate working uniform can also increase the danger of being exposed to the harmful chemicals at the workplace.
 This can be prevented by ensuring your workers have high quality uniforms.